samcorcos/programming-cs/cseducation.md

 by [Lewis Ellis](http://github.com/lewisjellis) and [Sam Corcos](http://github.com/samcorcos)

 Advocates of computer science education have been pushing for improvements to pre-university computer science education, often bemoaning its underrepresentation and lack of recognition in our high schools.
 These complaints are not without merit: as recently as 2013, only 9 U.S. states recognized computer science as a math or science class, and 90% of high schools had no offerings in the field.
-Statement, entrepreneurs, and celebrities have encouraged a shift towards greater computer science education:
+Statesmen, entrepreneurs, and celebrities have encouraged a shift towards greater computer science education:

 > "There just aren't enough people who are trained and have these skills today" - Mark Zuckerberg, Facebook